PlasmaPy/hack-week/tutorials_and_notebooks/contributing_to_open_source_projects.rst

        git clone https://github.com/PlasmaPy/PlasmaPy.git

-   This will create a directory called ``PlasmaPy`` subdirectory inside the directory you were already in
+   This will create a directory called ``PlasmaPy`` subdirectory inside the directory you were already in.
-7. Add a remote for PlasmaPy's main repository
+7. Add a remote for PlasmaPy's main repository.

    .. code-block:: shell